Separation anxiety isn’t an unusual phenomenon amongst dogs.

 Obviously, this isn’t always possible, particularly if you need to board your pet at short notice.
 However, if you know that you will need to board your pet at some point in the future, you can help prepare him for the process by gradually increasing the amount of time that you spend away from him.
 Many facilities will let you book your pet in for one night at a time if you need to spend time getting him used to being away from you, although initially, you may even find that you need to start by just leaving him there an hour and adding time incrementally until he starts to show signs that he knows you are coming back for him!

 2. Take a Comfort Toy in from Home

 Being surrounded by familiar things can give even the most anxious dog a little reassurance.
 For this reason, most boarding services will allow your pet to have one or two items from home, such as his own bed, a favorite toy or blanket, or a shirt that smells of you.
 Make sure you discuss this when you are arranging his stay.

 3. Speak to Your Veterinarian in Denton, TX about Medications and Anti-Anxiety Tools

 If you are still concerned that your pet is going to be severely stressed and upset when he goes into boarding, speak to your vet in Denton, TX.
 There are some medications available that can help to alleviate anxiety in animals, and these might be beneficial for your dog ahead of boarding.
 There are also a number of different tools that can help, such as swaddling jackets and distraction toys.
 Ask your vet which he would recommend for your pet.

-If your dog has separation anxiety and you are concerned about his stay our boarding facility in Denton, TX, rest assured that our dedicated and compassionate team of boarding assistants will so all they can to ensure your furbaby is relaxed, calm and happy during her stay.
-Please contact our vets in Denton, TX at 940-293-4600 today to speak to our team about a visit.
+If your dog has separation anxiety and you are concerned about his stay at our boarding facility in Denton, TX, rest assured that our dedicated and compassionate team of boarding assistants will do all they can to ensure your furbaby is relaxed, calm, and happy during her stay.
+Please contact our vets in Denton, TX at (940) 380-9393 today to speak to our team about a visit.